yuxianzhi/opencl-suite/README.md

 # opencl-suite<br>
-Welcome to use the suite tool to help build your opencl program.<br>
+Welcome to use the openCL suite tool to help build your opencl program.<br>
-If you want to install the tool, you should make you have the basic gcc and g++ compiler, and you need to have the ioc64 tool(an opencl kernel program compiler, in Intel opencl SDK, )  <br>
+If you want to install the tool, you should make you have the basic gcc and g++ compiler, and you need to have the ioc64 tool(an opencl kernel program compiler, in Intel opencl SDK)  <br>
 ##Intoduction:
 #####openCLAllCompiler :
                       an openCL kernel compiler that produces all platform/device binary code.